 Cosmological natural selection would eliminate the need to evoke the anthropic principle, an idea that some scientists use to justify human existence.
 The strong form of the anthropic principle says that since life exists on Earth, the world had to be created in such a way as to allow this possibility.
 Few scientists like this idea; they view it as being as egocentric as Ptolemy's claim that the Earth was the center of the Universe -- why are we so special?
 The weak form assumes that there are many universes, a few of which have physical laws that allow life while the rest do not.
 We humans must live in one of these special universes.
 Dr. Lee Smolin would say that only one out of 10219 universes have conditions conducive to life.
 Most scientists find the anthropic principle unsatisfying.

-Those with a strong interest in philosophy and
+Those with a strong interest in philosophy and some interest in science or cosmology. |

 Is cosmological natural selection a theory?
 Yes, because it is testable.
 The theory predicts that Nature's parameters should be optimized for black hole production.
 Hence if one changes a coupling constant or a particle mass, the number of black holes should decrease.
 Theorists can analyze the effects of such a variation through calculations and computer simulations.
 Unfortunately, it is currently quite difficult to perform such an analysis because a change in a parameter affects the Universe in many disparate ways.
 Consider varying Newton's gravitational constant, for example.
 The rate of expansion of the Universe, the collapsing processes that build stars, stellar evolutions and supernova production would all change.